 law enforcing Sunday worship attendance.

-At this point in time it seems appropriate to deal with the circumstances expected to develop when Sunday Law persecution begins (those outside the 7th-Day Adventist community would have to read Universal System of Forced Worship to understand what this is all about).
+At this point in time it seems appropriate to deal with the circumstances expected to develop when Sunday Law persecution begins (those outside the 7th-Day Adventist community would have to read the National Sunday Law book to understand what this is all about).
 Natural disasters will come more frequently and will be felt in every part of the world.
 Things will get so bad that most everybody will be crying out in despair for mercy from the Lord.
 That will be the time when secular rulers and religious leaders are uniting to enforce Sunday worship as this will appear to be the only hope for turning away the wrath of the Lord.
 Seventh-Day Adventists will be in agony not knowing what to do.
 Should they go to church both on Saturday AND on Sunday, or should they refuse to observe Sunday sacredness and as usual go to church on the Bible Sabbath (Saturday) only?
 Two groups will then be forming among 7th-Day Adventists, one group which will be in conformance with the new law of the land to obey and attend Sunday worship, the other group standing firm to worship on Saturday morning only.
 The first group will be respectably law abiding as far as this world is concerned whereas those belonging to the second group will become outcasts and be considered the scum of this world as they refuse to fall in line with the new law of the land calling for mandatory Sunday worship.

 Today most 7th-Day Adventists believe that those who will be falling away to go along with Sunday worship will also be the ones who are going to leave the Church proper.
 Certainly, they will be leaving God's True Church, but does that mean they will no longer be using 7th-Day Adventist church facilities?
 Could it be that just by switching to Sunday worship during the coming time of persecution brethren would be automatically excluded from membership in God's True Church without actually separating from the church structure?
 There will be no outward sign at first that those who have switched to Sunday worship are no longer counted among God's people as both the faithful and the unfaithful will still be enjoying General Conference church membership.
 God's True Church can function anywhere without church buildings, without padded pews and even without Conference bank accounts, whereas the worldly (then Sunday worshiping) faction will not and cannot do without these things.
 And why should they?
 After all, they will be seen as law abiding citizen and should therefore have the right to continue administration of the church structure.
 The prevailing sentiment of this group is that Sunday worship does not necessarily lead to receiveing the dreaded mark because, as they will say at that time, "all depends what you are making of it."